munificent/craftinginterpreters/book/introduction.md

 <aside name="benchmark">

-I know a lot of language hackers who whose careers are based on this.
+I know a lot of language hackers whose careers are based on this.
 You slide a language spec under their door, wait a few months, and code and benchmark results come out.

 </aside>